riccardoc95/TIS/README.md

 ## Description
 TIS is a Python library for the segmentation of astronomical images.
 It uses persistent homology to find and separate objects.

+## License
+TIS is free software: you can redistribute it and / or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 ## Installation

 PROBLEMA!